Pinterest Marketing: Your Ultimate Creative Guide (2023)

 Publish Shoppable Content

-According to Pinterest, 89% of Pinners used the platform for inspiration in a recent purchase, so it’s clearly viewed as a shopping destination by an overwhelming majority of users.
+According to Pinterest, 89% of Pinners used the platform for inspiration in a recent purchase, so it’s clear the majority of users view it as a shopping destination.

-This makes product-centric, lower-funnel creative a natural fit on the app.
+This makes product-centric, lower-funnel creative a natural fit on the platform.
 Pinterest rolled out a slate of new features to further encourage in-app purchase behavior, such as linking products in Boards, Search, and Pins to streamline buying paths for users.
-And now its Collections ad unit features video as the hero creative.
+Now, its Collections ad unit features video as the hero creative.

-In the platform’s story-focused environment, simple product videos won’t work.
-Craft a narrative arc that makes your product the star, grabbing attention in-feed with eye-catching motion and color.
+In the platform’s story-focused environment, simple eCommerce product videos won’t work.
+In order to catch users’ attention, you’ll want to feature creative graphics and standout colors.
 Focus on a motivating feeling you want to spark in your viewer that will inspire them to take action.

 Even in just a few seconds, you can craft a compelling narrative with your product as the star.